BenJ1337/redaxo-addon-edit-modules/readme.md

 # This addon provides an alternative gui for editing modules

-# In the current Redaxo Version, it requires a change in the core system:
+# In the current Redaxo Version (Mar 26, 2021), it requires a change in the core system:

     \redaxo\src\core\backend.php

-"rex_api_function::handleCall();" musst be moved to line 206 inside the if-statement
+"rex_api_function::handleCall();" has to be moved to line 206 inside the if statement

     if (rex::getUser()) {
     rex_be_controller::appendPackagePages();